 |Did this page help you?
 Yes | No | Tell us about it...|

 Amazon Elastic MapReduce (Amazon EMR) uses Amazon Machine Images (AMIs) to initialize the EC2 instances it launches to run a cluster.
 The AMIs contain the Linux operating system, Hadoop, and other software used to run the cluster.
 These AMIs are specific to Amazon EMR and can be used only in the context of running a cluster.
 Periodically, Amazon EMR updates these AMIs with new versions of Hadoop and other software, so users can take advantage of improvements and new features.

-For general information about AMIs, go to Amazon Machine Images in the Amazon Elastic Compute Cloud User Guide.
+For general information about AMIs, go to Amazon Machine Images in the Amazon Elastic Compute Cloud User Guide for Linux.
 For more information about the software versions included in the Amazon EMR AMIs, see AMI Versions Supported in Amazon EMR.